dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     (dcmDefaultCharacterSet)"
     "
+    .. _dcmCharsetNameMapping:

+    :ref:`DICOM Character Set Name Mapping(s) <dcmCharsetNameMapping>`",string,"Customize mapping of value of DICOM Specific Character Set (0008,0005) to named charset in format <value>=<charset name>.
+E.g.: ""ISO_IR 100=windows-1252"".

+    (dcmCharsetNameMapping)"
+    "
+    .. _hl7CharsetNameMapping:

+    :ref:`HL7 Character Set Name Mapping(s) <hl7CharsetNameMapping>`",string,"Add mapping of value of HL7 MSH-18 to named charset in format <value>=<charset name>.
+E.g.: ""Windows-1252=windows-1252"".
+Typically you will also have to specify the HL7 DICOM Character Set of the Archive HL7 Application to use for received HL7 messages with such Character Set.

+    (hl7CharsetNameMapping)"
+    "
     .. _dcmUPSWorklistLabel:

     :ref:`UPS Worklist Label <dcmUPSWorklistLabel>`",string,"Value of Worklist Label (0074,1202) of created UPS by any Network AE, if the UPS Push SCU or UPS-RS User Agent does not provide a value for this attribute.
 If absent, the AE Title of the receiving AE will be used.
 May be overwritten by configured values for particular Archive Network AEs.